Rubber to PTFE bondings for small to medium volumes for a wide range of industries

 Can PTFE to rubber bonding only be used when creating a seal?

 PTFE to rubber bonding is not just applicable when creating seals, as this process can be used for developing alternative products, such as composite wear pads where a PTFE block is bonded to a rubber carrier to provide a compliant, yet low friction surface for linear track applications.
 The possibilities are really endless for this combination of materials.

 At Martin’s Rubber, we are experienced in providing a number of innovative solutions for our customers using various materials and techniques in order to deliver real performance gains.
 If you have an application where a compliant, low friction, seal would be a benefit, then our expertise in bonding rubber to PTFE could be just the solution you’ve been looking for.

 Find your PTFE to rubber bonded products today

 Our PTFE to rubber bondings deliver excellent adhesion every time.
 We can help assist you with any unique product designs and can assist you in developing your rubber to PTFE bondings.

-For more information on how our technical rubber bonding experts can help, or if you would like to discuss creating a PTFE to rubber bonding, talk to a member of our team today by calling us on 023 8022 6330, or simply send an email to email@example.com.
+For more information on how our technical rubber bonding experts can help, or if you would like to discuss creating a PTFE to rubber bonding, talk to a member of our team today by calling us on 023 8022 6330, or simply email us.
 Alternatively, fill out our ‘ask an expert’ contact form and our specialists will be in touch.